LesleyLai/cuda-path-tracer/README.md

 The executables should be under the `bin` directory of the build directory:

 - `cuda_pt` is the main executable.
 The usage is `cuda_pt [option] <filename>`, where `<filename>` refers to scene files.
-By default it execute in command-line mode, but with `-i` option it opens an interactive app.
+By default, it executes in interactive mode, but with `--output <output filename>` option it runs in command line mode.
 - `test` runs unit tests

 ## Gallery